-In this section, we present a resilient list-based heuristic (R-LIST) and a resilient shelf-based heuristic (R-SHELF) for scheduling parallel jobs that could fail due to silent errors.
-We show that the greedy variant of R-LIST without reservations is a 2-approximation, and a variant with reservations is a 3-approximation.
-For R-SHELF, even though it provides a 3-approximation in the failure-free case, we show through an example that any resilient shelf-based algorithm may have a makespan ratio of $\Omega(\ln P)$ compared to the optimal in some failure scenario.
+In this section, we present a resilient list-based heuristic (R-LIST) and a resilient shelf-based heuristic (R-SHELF) for scheduling rigid parallel jobs that could fail due to silent errors.
+We show that the greedy variant of R-LIST without reservations is a 2-approximation, and a variant with reservations is a 3-approximation with the LJF job priority rule.
+For R-SHELF, even though it provides a 3-approximation in the failure-free case, we show that any resilient shelf-based algorithm, regardless of the priority rule used, is $\Omega(\ln P)$ -approximation in some failure scenario.
+We then propose an improved shelf-based heuristic (R-SHELFFILL) that could have better practical performance than R-SHELF.
+However, we show that even this improved heuristic is $\Omega(P)$ -approximation when coupled with the LPT priority rule.

-4.1 R-LIST scheduling heuristic
+4.1 R-LIST Scheduling Heuristic

 We present a resilient list-based scheduling algorithm, called R-LIST, that schedules any set of parallel jobs with the capability to handle failures.
 Algorithm 1 shows the pseudocode of R-LIST.
 It extends the classical batch scheduler that combines reservation and backfilling strategies.
 The algorithm first organizes all jobs in a list (or a queue) based on some priority rule.
-Then, whenever an existing job J_k completes and hence releases processors (at time 0, a virtual job J_0 can be considered to complete), the algorithm schedules the remaining jobs in the queue.
+Then, whenever an existing job J_k completes and hence releases processors (at time 0, a virtual job J_0 can be considered to complete), the algorithm schedules the remaining jobs, if any, in the queue.
 First, it checks if job J_k completes with error.
-If so, the job will be inserted back into the queue, based on its priority, to be rescheduled later.
-All jobs in the queue are divided into two groups: the first m jobs with the highest priorities are each given a reservation at the earliest possible time, provided that any reservation made should not delay the starting times of the higher-priority jobs; the subsequent jobs in the queue (if any) are then examined one by one and backfilled to start at the current time, if such backfilling does not affect any reservations for the higher-priority jobs.2
+If so, the job will be inserted back into the queue, based on its priority,